andrzejsliwa/production_ready_serverless_in_golang/README.md

 - hello_manning - simple api-gateway example with golang and serverless
 - sam_local_with_localstack_and_dynamodb - simple example with using localstack and running on AWS SAM Local (with example test with mocking dynamodb)
+- big_mouth - simple example how to render static html via api-gateway (as proof of concept for tutorial, for production I would consider using S3 build with CloudFront)

 ## Notes